Demand generation importance

 # What's the Difference Between Demand Generation and Digital Marketing? <div class='answer-capsule'>Demand generation is a strategic approach focused on creat

-# What Is Demand Generation Marketing? <div class='answer-capsule'>Demand generation marketing is the process of creating and accelerating buyer demand across
+# What Is Demand Generation Marketing? <div class='answer-capsule'>Demand generation marketing builds and accelerates buyer demand across multiple touchpoints

 About the Author